KevinSong0428/FindEats/README.md

 # findEats

-This project was worked on with 4 other people: Ricky Chen, Alan Lu, Jia Jun Liu, and Mandy Zheng
+This project was worked on with four other people: Ricky Chen, Alan Lu, Jia Jun Liu, and Mandy Zheng

 instructions: